How to Read Stockcharts

 It usually pays to know as much as possible about the companies you invest in.
 But there’s a difference between current data and ancient history.
 How far back does it pay to look at a company’s performance, and how should the information be interpreted?

-SRC publishes three compilations of long-term charts: 25-Year Charts, 35-Year Charts, and 50-Year Charts.
+SRC publishes three compilations of long-term stockcharts: 25-Year Stockcharts, 35-Year Stockcharts, and 50-Year Stockcharts.

-All of SRC’s long-term charts contain one additional feature that SRC’s shorter-term charts don’t have.
-SRC’s long-term charts display recessionary periods that are grey-shaded, so that you can clearly see how the company fared during recessions as well as expansion periods.
+All of SRC’s long-term stockcharts contain one additional feature that SRC’s shorter-term stockcharts don’t have.
+SRC’s long-term stockcharts display recessionary periods that are grey-shaded, so that you can clearly see how the company fared during recessions as well as expansion periods.